Cresspresso/Camera360/README.md

 # Camera360

 Unity project assets for a 360 degree camera view.

-Merge the `Assets` folder with a new Unity project's `Assets` folder, and it should work.
+Installation: Merge the `Assets` folder with a new Unity project's `Assets` folder, open up Unity, and run the example scene `Scenes/Camera360.unity`.